-Hollyoaks actor Andy Moss is about to tread the boards in ‘Ghost The Musical’, opposite Girls Aloud singer Sarah Harding, at Leeds Grand Theatre.
+Hollyoaks actor Andy Moss is about to tread the boards in ‘Ghost The Musical’, opposite Girls Aloud singer Sarah Harding.
 Here, he talks about the role, his co-star and mastering an American accent…

 How exciting is it to be doing Ghost – The Musical?

 So exciting!
 I did a few things just after I left college but nothing of note so this is my first treading of the boards since then.
 I’m so excited but it’s also a bit nerve-wracking – not the idea of performing in front of an audience but because it’s such an iconic role.
 Patrick Swayze’s shoes are big shoes to fill, for sure, and my mate Richard Fleeshman did Sam in the original West End production and he was amazing too.
 So there’s a bit of pressure but we’ve not gone for a carbon copy of either the West End or Broadway versions.

 What was it about this particular show that made you say yes?

 Number one, I’m a massive fan of the movie.
 Number two, I’ve been dying to get back on stage for a while now.
 I love TV and stuff but there’s nothing so gratifying as doing a live show.
 Obviously you can see reactions on Twitter, but to go out there and perform in front of a live audience for immediate feedback is the most exciting part of the job.
 As performers it’s what we’ve trained to do.
 Then number three, there’s the music.